MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 - The dashboard is built on Microsoft Power BI.
 It may take some time for the dashboard to get provisioned.

 - If you see an error message that says "Map visuals aren't enabled for your org", you need to [enable the Power BI Azure Maps visual](https://docs.microsoft.com/azure/azure-maps/power-bi-visual-manage-access#tenant-admin-options).
-[Learn more about Power BI organizational visuals](https://docs.microsoft.com/power-bi/admin/organizational-visuals)
+[Learn more about Power BI visuals admin settings](https://docs.microsoft.com/power-bi/admin/organizational-visuals)

 - The following regions do not support logging in the Calls Dashboard: GCC, GCCH, FA, ZAF, UAE, and GER.
 For more information, see the following links: